 Strong, effective communication is the cornerstone of any successful organization—and schools are no different.
 With today’s ever-evolving communication channels, it’s more important than ever before that school districts plan how they will communicate with parents, students, staff, and members of the community.

 Whether you find yourself dealing with an emergency situation or hosting a new school event, there are many times when your district will benefit from having a strategic communication plan.
-To help you get started, we’ll walk you through the necessary steps to creating the ultimate communication plan to help your school district thrive.
+To help you get started, we’ll walk you through the necessary steps to creating an effective communication plan to help your school district thrive.

 Knowing Your Mission and Goals